home-assistant/addons/zwave_js/DOCS.md

 <https://www.random.org/cgi-bin/randbyte?nbytes=16&format=h>

-Ensure you keep a backup of this key.
-If you have to rebuild your system and don't have a backup of this key, you won't be able to reconnect to any securely included devices.
+Ensure you keep a backup of these key.
+If you have to rebuild your system and don't have a backup of these keys, you won't be able to reconnect to any securely included devices.
 This may mean you have to do a factory reset on those devices and your controller, before rebuilding your Z-Wave network.

+#### Option `s0_legacy_key`

+S0 Security Z-Wave devices require a network key before being added to the network.
+You must set the `s0_legacy_key` configuration option to use a network key before adding these devices.

+### Option `s2_access_control_key`

+S2 Security Z-Wave devices require three network keys before being added to the network.
+You must set this configuration option along with `s2_authenticated_key` and `s2_unauthenticated_key` before adding these devices.

+### Option `s2_authenticated_key`

+S2 Security Z-Wave devices require three network keys before being added to the network.
+You must set this configuration option along with `s2_access_control_key` and `s2_unauthenticated_key` before adding these devices.

+### Option `s2_unauthenticated_key`

+S2 Security Z-Wave devices require three network keys before being added to the network.
+You must set this configuration option along with `s2_access_control_key` and `s2_authenticated_key` before adding these devices.

 ### Option `log_level` (optional)